arjunae/myScite/contrib/lua-extensions/scite3.7.5_luaext/windows/readme.txt

 	-	Its also possible to build a specific lib by starting the make batch within its folder.

 Notes:
-	Rename the clib64 folder to clib for 64Bit builds with Msys2-64 Not perfect, but does the trick.
+	Rename the clib64 folder to clib for 64Bit builds with Msys2-64 and put you msys/mingw64 into path instead.
+	Not perfect, but does the trick.